 Food blogger Marie Asselin drafted a quick blog post about her newest Macaron class.
 She included drool-worthy pictures, a quick class overview, and shared a few insights on the class creation process.
 Check out her post here.

-4. Share a handful of free enrollments on your social media channels
+4. Share a handful of free ACCESS LINKS on your social media channels

-Designer and Illustrator Jesse LeDoux shared a free enrollment link on his Facebook page, and his followers were excited by the special opportunity to enroll for free!
+Designer and Illustrator Jesse LeDoux shared a free access link on his Facebook page, and his followers were excited by the special opportunity to watch for free!

 5. Host a contest or giveaway

-Designer Mete Erdogan offered a signed copy of his new book to get more of his Instagram followers excited to enroll in his new class.
+Designer Mete Erdogan offered a signed copy of his new book to get more of his Instagram followers excited to watch his new class.

 6. Reach out to 5-10 blogs